LevinJ/Behavioural-Cloning-P3/README.md

 The final model can drive the car succesfully in track 1. (https://youtu.be/JmJUB54CtmU)

 ### Model Architecture
-This project basically use the architecture by Nvidia paper (https://review.udacity.com/#!/rubrics/432/view).
+This project basically uses the architecture from Nvidia paper (https://review.udacity.com/#!/rubrics/432/view).
 Specifically it has below layers:

 1. input layer, 3@80x160
 2. Normalization layer, 3@80x160